 When is the hiring season?
 November-January and May-July.

-Nonprofits align hiring with their funding cycles, which often close at the end of the year, making January a common application time.
+Nonprofits align staffing with their funding cycles, which often close at the end of the year, making January a common application time.
 Summer also sees a spike in hiring for internships and volunteer roles.

-Many nonprofits conduct annual fundraising campaigns in the fall, leading to new hiring needs in the months that follow.
+Many nonprofits conduct annual fundraising campaigns in the fall, leading to new needs in the months that follow.

 Avoid: February-March and August-September, which tend to be quieter periods with fewer new openings.